Proton launches Elektro-L3

 The development of the third satellite in the Elektro-L series was given the final go ahead in 2012.
-Like the first and second Elektro satellites, Elektro-L No. 3 was designed for launch on the Zenit rocket, which Roskosmos ordered for the mission in March 2013.
-However in February 2015, in the wake of the Russia's conflict with Ukraine, NPO Lavochkin announced that the third Elektro-L satellite would be switched from the Zenit to a Proton rocket.
+Like the first and second Elektro satellites, Elektro-L No. 3 was designed for launch on a Zenit rocket, which Roskosmos ordered for the mission in March 2013.
+However, in February 2015, in the wake of the Russia's conflict with Ukraine, NPO Lavochkin announced that the third Elektro-L satellite would be switched from the Zenit to a Proton rocket.

 At the time of the Elektro-L2 launch in December 2015, the third satellite was promised to fly at the end of 2016 or the beginning of 2017.
-In February 2016, RKS Corporation announced that its production factory, RKP, had been completing calibration and testing of the multi-range scanning instruments which would be used aboard the satellite to produce images of the Earth.
+In February 2016, RKS Corporation announced that its production factory, RKP, had completed calibration and testing of the multi-range scanning instruments which would be used aboard the satellite to produce images of the Earth.

 By September 2018, the launch was pushed back yet again, this time to October 2019.
 At the time, the assembly of satellite was underway, but a number of technical issues still remained, even though they were deemed to be resolvable, industry sources said.

 Elektro L3 enters final tests

 A photo of the Elektro-L3 satellite released on Oct.
 5, 2018.

 On October 5, NPO Lavochkin announced that on September 3, the Elektro-L3 had been transferred to the checkout and test station, KIS, for final but non-integrated tests and confirmed that its launch was scheduled for October 2019.
 According to the company, all components of the spacecraft had been manufactured, including the service module and the payload module, except for the heliophysics instrument complex, GGAK.
 NPO Lavochkin promised the delivery of the GGAK payload in January 2019.